4-Wheeled Luggage vs. 2-Wheeled Luggage: Which Kind Should You Get?

 Many people find it easier to move this kind of luggage.
 "Four wheels offer effortless mobility.
 They glide across smooth surfaces.
 It really helps people with joint issues, because it takes the pressure off of your elbow and wrist," says Jeff.
 You can roll this kind closer to your body, so you're not dragging it a few feet behind you and potentially tripping other travelers.
 Frequent travelers love them because they're easier to shimmy sideways down an airplane aisle.

-A two-wheeled bag gives you a little more packing room inside the bag.
+A 2-wheeled bag gives you a little more packing room inside the bag.
 It also tends to cost less and weigh less.
 Plus: "You can wheel them over just about anything, because you are pulling them not pushing them," says Jeff.

 "They put a little more pressure on your joints because you are pulling the bag behind you," says Jeff.
 It can be harder to roll them down a slim airline aisle, because they don’t maneuver sideways.
 And you're more likely to run into others with your luggage while dragging it behind your body.

 As you can see, in terms of which is the best luggage, there's no clear winner.
 There are pluses and minuses for each bag, so see which one suits your particular needs best!
 Ready to start packing?
 Check out our Ultimate Packing Checklist and packing tips for fitting it all in a carry on!